inflearn logo

 Former) Ranked 2nd most popular expert in the Naver eXpert Chinese language category

-Current) Director of Haru-Baeum Chinese Language Lab
+Current) Operating Haru Baeum Chinese Language Lab

 Currently, I am working in a small office, creating my own textbooks, providing private Chinese tutoring, and developing various courses to teach Chinese.